biiiiiigmonster/laravel-enum/README.md

 'color' => 'required|enum_meta:' .
 TaskStatus::class . ',' .
 Color::class,
 ```

-## Localization

 ### Validation messages

+If needed, you can modify the error message when validated fails.

-Run the following command to publish the language files to your `lang` folder.
+Run the following command to publish the language files to your `lang` folder:

 ```
 php artisan vendor:publish --provider="BiiiiiigMonster\LaravelEnum\EnumServiceProvider" --tag="translations"
 ```

+## Localization

 ### Labels

+The enum instances are descriptive, and we have added translation capabilities for this.
-You can translate the strings returned by the `->label()` method using Laravel's built-in [localization](https://laravel.com/docs/localization) features.
+You can translate the strings returned by the enum instance's `->label()` method using Laravel's built-in [localization](https://laravel.com/docs/localization) features.

 Add a new `enums.php` keys file for each of your supported languages.
-In this example there is one for English and one for Spanish.
+In this example there is one for English and one for Spanish:

 ```php
 // lang/en/enums.php